uPortal-Attic/uportal-home/docs/widgets.md

 * **keywords** portlet-preference: A list of keywords to expose your widget when users search the portal marketplace
 * **content** portlet-preference: A required snippet of static content.
 If your widget has an alternativeMaximizedLink, this content will never be visible, but it's still required.

-The above attributes are all you need to create a basic widget!
+The above attributes are all you need to configure a basic widget!

 ***Notes:***

 * *DO NOT USE a `widgetType` portlet-preference if you want a basic widget*
 * *Some of these parameters may not be required (ex. faIcon) when using the predefined widget types described below*
+* *The above descriptions are in the context of widgets only.
+Most entity file attributes have other functions within the portal.
+Ask your portal development team if you want to know more about entity files.*

 # Predefined widget types